dfilatov/babel-plugin-vidom-jsx/README.md

 # babel-plugin-vidom-jsx
-Plugin for babel to enable JSX for Vidom.
+Plugin for babel to enable JSX in [Vidom](https://github.com/dfilatov/vidom).

 ## Installation
 ```